formulae-org/formulae-js/formulae/ai_primer.md

 The `Typesetting.Centering` expression centers its single subexpression horizontally within the available width.

+It is a block-level element, and it centers on the width of the whole document rather than on that of whatever contains it.
+It therefore belongs in exactly two positions: as the entire response, or as an element of a `Typesetting.MultiParagraph`.
+Never place one inside another expression — a `List.Table` cell, an item of a typesetting list, a paragraph running alongside text.
+There it would claim half the document's width for its container and break the surrounding layout.
+An expression sitting inside a container is written there directly; the container aligns it.

 #### Multiparagraphs

 A `Typesetting.MultiParagraph` expression, despite its name, can hold a combination of two or more of the following elements: